Philadelphia Multiple DUI Attorney

 Multiple DUI convictions require a vigorous defense from tenacious Philadelphia DUI attorneys

 Michael T. van der Veen and his carefully-chosen team of Philadelphia DUI attorneys commit themselves to waging a relentless battle defending you against charges that could cost you your freedom.
-If you have been charged with a DUI and have prior convictions, contact the foremost criminal defense team in Philadelphia at The Law Offices of Michael T. van der Veen online or by calling (215) 515-6892 to schedule a free initial consultation.
+If you have been charged with a DUI and have prior convictions, contact the foremost criminal defense team in Philadelphia at van der Veen, O’Neill, Hartshorn, and Levin online or by calling (215) 515-6892 to schedule a free initial consultation.